Do you feel that your dog or cat might be sick? Are you wanting more information on common illnesses of dogs and cats?

 Your veterinarian is trained to use a combination of your pet’s medical history, clinical signs, physical examination and diagnostic testing to determine the proper course of treatment for your pet.
 Not all pets can be treated in the same way, some medications should never be mixed together, and many home remedies or human medications can be damaging or even fatal to your pet.
 We recommend that you call SouthPaw Animal Clinic prior to administering any medications or treatments to your pet.

 If your pet is experiencing any of the following signs of sickness, please call SouthPaw to set an appointment: lethargy, coughing, sneezing, wheezing, vomiting, diarrhea, accidents in the house or outside the litter box, licking, chewing, scratching, changes in drinking or eating habits, weight gain or weight loss, sores, wounds or rashes, hair loss, changes in the appearance of the eyes, discharge from the eyes or nose, shaking of the head, scooting, seizures, weakness, paralysis or any other abnormal signs.
-We want to help your sick dog and cat feel better!
+We want to help your sick dog or cat feel better!

 Asthma – common signs include coughing, vomiting of bile or white foam, wheezing, blue or purple color to tongue, vocalization and difficulty breathing